fullstackreact/react-native-oauth/README.md

 ![](./resources/header-search-paths.png)

+Next, navigate to the neighboring "Build Phases" section of project settings, find the "Link Binary with Library" drop down, expand it, and click the "+" to add _libOAuthManager.a_ to the list.

 #### Automatically with [rnpm](https://github.com/rnpm/rnpm)

 To automatically link our `react-native-oauth` client to our application, use the `rnpm` tool. [rnpm](https://github.com/rnpm/rnpm) is a React Native package manager which can help to automate the process of linking package environments.